atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 ## The anatomy of a vectorisable maths function

 Maths functions have many uses.
-In biology and finance, we usually want high trhoughputs of vector data, in games we usually want a low latency function at the expense of throughput, some uses require high accuracy and others require high performance while still others may operate over a limited domain.
+In biology and finance, we usually want high throughputs of vector data, in games we usually want a low latency function at the expense of throughput, some uses require high accuracy and others require high performance while still others may operate over a limited domain.